PhD in Management

 Please fill in the form by clicking here.
 We will contact you to explain the process!

 All candidates must apply through our application system.
-For the ‘salaried positions of NEOMA’s research centers’ as well as ‘independently-funded positions’, the system will open on February 1st 2021 and close on March 31st 2021.
-Admission results will be communicated between March 1st and April 30th.
-(Note that high-potential applicants who apply in February may obtain their admission results already during March)
+For the ‘funded positions of NEOMA’s research centers’ as well as ‘independently-funded positions’, the system will open in April and close on May 31st 2021.
+Admission results will be communicated by July 2021.
+(Note that high-potential applicants who apply in April may obtain their admission results in early June)